 The text as it appears on the back of the card

-The Trans-Pacific Partnership (TPP) is a new international trade pact crafted by multinational corporations and currently being negotiated in secret by the Office of the U.S. Trade Representative (USTR) along with eleven other foreign governments.
-Over 600 corporate advisors also have access to the text, but the public and civil society are excluded.
-Little was known about the TPP until a series of leaked documents was published in 2011 by the Citizens Trade Campaign, revealing what many had suspected—that the TPP is not about trade at all, but is rather a corporate power grab that circumvents domestic judicial systems and undermines national sovereignty.
+The Trans-Pacific Partnership (TPP) is being negotiated in secret by the Obama administration along with eleven other foreign governments.
+The public and civil society are excluded from seeing the text but hundreds of corporate advisors have access and help write the text.
+Little was known about the TPP until a series of leaked documents were published by the Citizens Trade Campaign and WikiLeaks revealing the TPP is not about trade, but is rather a corporate power grab that circumvents domestic judicial systems and undermines national and local sovereignty.

 Provisions in the TPP specifically threaten to:

 - Undermine food safety protections by making it harder for countries to adopt regulations such as labeling laws or banning GMOs.

 - Dismantle the “Buy Local” movement by overturning government laws designed to keep taxpayer dollars in the local economy.